no8ody/hornet-light-installer/README.md

 # Tangle Bay Pool #

-**I would be very happy if you would join the Tangle Bay Pool so that together we can provide a strong and reliable node to the ecosystem and thus the Trinity users.**
+**I would be very happy if you would join the Tangle Bay Dock so that together we can provide a strong and reliable node to the ecosystem and thus the Trinity users.**

-**To add your node to the pool please follow these steps:**
+**To add your node to the dock please follow these steps:**
-1. `sudo nano hornet-installer.sh` and set your node name and pow option
+1. `sudo nano config.sh` and set your node name and pow option
 2. `sudo ./hornet-installer.sh` and run the script
-3. Choose the "c" option
+3. Choose the option "7"
 4. You get now a password!
-Please copy the password and save it.
+Please copy the password and save it in the config.sh (and also write it down!).
-5. You're done, welcome to the pool party!
+5. You're done, welcome to the dock party!

-**To remove your node from the pool please follow these steps:**
+**To remove your node from the dock please follow these steps:**
 1. `sudo nano config.sh` and set your password
 2. `sudo ./hornet-installer.sh` and run the script
 3. Choose the "d" option
 4. If your node details shows up, your node was successfully removed.
+5. Thank you very much for your participation in the dock!

+**To udpdate your node on the dock please follow these steps:**
+1. `sudo nano config.sh` and set your donation address and make sure you have your password set
+2. `sudo ./hornet-installer.sh` and run the script
+3. Choose the option "9"
+4. If your node details shows up, your node was successfully updated.
-5. Thank you very much for your participation in the pool!
+5. Thank you very much for your participation in the dock!